mikkelsons/chuck-norris-jokes/README.md

 A simple web application built with Node.js and Express that fetches random Chuck Norris jokes from the [Chuck Norris API](https://api.chucknorris.io/).
 Users can view a random joke and filter jokes by category.

+### N.B.
+I do not claim any ownership of any of the jokes, nor do I condone the content of all the jokes.
+I have not personally checked all of them, but I know some are a little risqué.
+Please use at your own peril.

 ## Features

 - Displays random Chuck Norris jokes.